Kaw people: Early history

-The Kaw is a member of the Dhegiha branch of the Siouan language family.
+The Kaw are one of many Dhegiha peoples.
 Oral history indicates that the ancestors of the five Dhegiha tribes migrated west from the east, possibly somewhere around the Ohio Valley.
 The Quapaw separated from the other Dhegiha at the mouth of the Ohio, going down the Mississippi River to live in what is today the state of Arkansas.
 The other Dhegiha proceeded up the Mississippi and Missouri Rivers.
 The Osage left the main group in central Missouri; the Kaw halted upstream on the Missouri River in northwestern Missouri and northeastern Kansas; the Omaha and Ponca continued north to settle in Nebraska and South Dakota.

 This tradition is reinforced by the fact that the Illinois and Miami tribes called the lower Ohio and Wabash Rivers the Akansea River, because, as they told French explorers, the Akansea (Quapaw) formerly dwelt there.

 The Dhegiha may have migrated westward in the early to mid-17th century.
 The reason for leaving the traditional home may have been due to the mass displacement westward of Indian tribes caused by European settlement on the Atlantic Coast of the United States.
 The first certain record of the Dhegiha is 1673 when the French explorer of the Mississippi River, Pere Marquette, drew a crude map which showed the Dhegiha tribes near their historic locations.

 The French explorer Bourgmont was the first European to document his visit to the Kaws in 1724.
 He found them living in a single large village near the future site of the town of Doniphan, Kansas.
 The Kaw later lived farther downstream near the French Fort de Cavagnial (1744-1764).
 By the late 1700s, the Kanza took up residence on the Kansas River, but the ruins of their earlier villages and Fort Cavagnial were a landmark for travelers in the early 1800s.
 When Lewis and Clark ascended the Missouri, they noted passing the site of the French post and Kansa village on July 2, 1804, and the "old village of the Kanzas" of 1724 on July 2, 1804.